Restraining Order Attorney in Raleigh

 - Any additional prohibitions or requirements the court deems necessary to protect the alleged victim or any minor child.

-Find the Best Protective Order Hearing Lawyer in Raleigh
+Find the Best Restraining Order Lawyer in Raleigh

 Have you been notified about an upcoming protective hearing because of alleged domestic violence?
 You should speak to a knowledgeable and hard-working criminal defense attorney as soon as possible.

 Coolidge Law Firm fights to protect the rights of clients throughout the greater Wake County area, including such communities as Raleigh, Cary, Fuquay-Varina, Knightdale, Morrisville, Wendell, Zebulon, and many more.
-Call (919) 239-8448 right now to set up a free legal consultation that will let our firm review your case and see how we can help.
+Call (919) 239-8448 right now or fill out the contact form below to set up a free legal consultation that will let our firm review your case and see how we can help.